×

 All about Norite and Metapelite Properties

 Know all about Norite and Metapelite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Metapelite belongs to Metamorphic Rocks.Texture of Norite is Phaneritic whereas that of Metapelite is Foliated.
 Norite appears Veined and Shiny and Metapelite appears Banded.
-The luster of Norite is not available while that of Metapelite is earthy.
+The luster of Norite is while that of Metapelite is earthy.
 Norite is available in dark grey to black colors whereas Metapelite is available in dark greenish - grey, green, light green, light greenish grey colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Metapelite are commemorative tablets, creating artwork.